ventiseven/assorted-code/docker/local/fabric-mc/README.md

 The EULA must be accepted by setting the environment variable **ACCEPT_EULA** to "true".

-Commands can be executed directly on the server via docker exec and rcon
+Commands can be executed directly on the server via docker exec by running STDIN to the named pipe **/opt/mc-server/console-fifo**
 ```
-docker exec <container> rcon -s mcserver <minecraft_command>
+docker exec <container> echo "<command>" > /opt/mc-server/console-fifo
 ```

 The following are the server properties that can be modified via environment